Illustrator: Enric Torres-Pratt

 Siren Song had the other major hallmark of Roberta Gellis’ work, a healthy heaping of history.

-Yet, it was in no way bogged down by dull recitations of facts and events, like some other Gellis books like Fires of Winter.
+Yet, it was in no way bogged down by dull recitations of facts and events, like some other Roberta Gellis medievals like Fires of Winter.

 The characters were true to their time period in both beliefs and actions.
 The romance was passionate and convincing.